observablehq/framework/docs/getting-started.md

 <pre data-copy>yarn build</pre>

-This generates the `dist` directory; you can then copy this directory to your static site server or preferred hosting service.
+The <code>build</code> command generates the `dist` directory; you can then copy this directory to your static site server or preferred hosting service.
 To preview your built site locally, you can use a local static HTTP server such as [http-server](https://github.com/http-party/http-server):

 <pre data-copy>npx http-server dist</pre>